linuxthor/uul/README.md

 In this PoC the first argument to syscall 12 points to the string '/tmp' as does the second argument.
 The return value from this system call is checked to see if it is less than 0xffff and if so we branch to a test for Haiku or BSD/Solaris.
-If the return value is greater than 0xffff we can enter the Linux code path.
+If the return value is greater than 0xffff we can enter the Linux code path as this appears to be the return value of brk rather than the Haiku sem_id or the BSD/SunOS chdir success.
 Next we test to see if this is Haiku or BSD/Solaris by checking if the return value is zero - if it is greater than zero we enter the Haiku code path.
 Finally we determine if this is BSD or Solaris by attempting to chdir to /system which is (by default) a valid path on Solaris but not on BSD.